YASHWANTgs/phishing-email-forensics/README.md

 - Tools like MXToolbox and VirusTotal are essential in SOC triage processes.
 - MITRE mapping provides clear context to attackers' tactics and detection planning.

-# Conclusion

-This project simulates a real-world phishing triage workflow using open tools.
-It's suitable for SOC analysts, blue teamers, or cybersecurity students aiming to enhance their forensic skills.